CartoDB/mobile-sdk/doc/getting_started.md

 </div>

-### MapView Objects
+### Vector elements

+Once a VectorLayer is created (as described above), map objects such as markers can be added to the Datasource of the VectorLayer and thus visualized on the map.
-In following examples, **vector elements** (Markers, Points, Lines, Polygons, Texts and BalloonPopups) are added to a mobile map application.
+In following examples, **vector elements** (Markers, Points, Lines, Polygons, Texts and BalloonPopups) are added by the application.
 For each object, the styling is defined and objects are created based on given coordinates.
-These coordinates are store in the memory-based vector data source parameter, `LocalVectorDataSource`.

-- Before adding any MapView objects, you must create a [VectorLayer](#layers) as the data source and add the layer to the map

-**Note:** A popup (callout, bubble) which appears when you click on map is a map object of its own, and should be added using object click listener.
+**Note:** A popup (callout, bubble) which appears when you click on map is a vector element of its own, and should be added using map click listener.
 For details, see [Add a BalloonPopup](#add-a-balloonpopup).

 ### Add a Marker